By Japan specialist Jo

 Gardens of varying sizes and styles are scattered across Japan, both in the cities and in quieter rural areas.
+For me, they represent the Japanese aesthetic — a love of nature, art and architecture — perfectly.
 You can plan a trip around seeing a range of gardens, or include a garden visit in a more varied tour of the country.
-I’ve visited many wonderful specimens, but the following stand out as particularly special.
+I’ve visited many wonderful examples, but the following gardens stand out as particularly special.

 Gardens to visit in and around Tokyo

-I used to live in Tokyo, where I spent a lot of time relaxing in parks with friends, especially during hanami (cherry blossom viewing).
 While the parks are well-kept and often planted carefully, the Japanese consider them as places for picnics or for children to play.
-Their relationship with gardens is much more esthetic, which they admire with the same hushed reverence you’d see in an art gallery.
+Their relationship with gardens is much more aesthetic, which they admire with the same hushed reverence you’d see in an art gallery.

 Sankeien Garden, Yokohama